NickSinazhenski/sap_cap_final_version/README.md

 # Purchase Requests Management System (SAP CAP)

-This is a training project built with **SAP Cloud Application Programming Model (CAP)** and **SAP Fiori Elements**.
+This is a training project built with **SAP CAP** and **SAP Fiori Elements**.
-The application manages purchase requests with draft support, composition, and an approval workflow.
+The application manages purchase requests and an approval workflow.

 ---